Azure-Samples/iot-edge-deployment-engine/README.md

 ### Automatic Deployment

 Applies the latest relevant deployment manifest per device tag based on the highest priority setting to the devices.
-As well as for layered deployments the configurations are stored on the file system
+As well as for layered deployments the configurations are stored on the file system.

 ## Azure Functions IoTEdgeDeploymentApi